Oru Nadigaiyin Vaakkumoolam: Production

-Rajkrishna chose to make a film focussing on the life of an actress and the downfall of her career, and approached Sonia Agarwal to enact the lead character.
-Sonia accepted to work on the film after relating to script, stating that she also went through certain hardships during her time as an actress and lost weight to star in the film.
+Sonia Agarwal accepted to work on the film after relating to script, stating that she also went through certain hardships during her time as an actress and lost weight to star in the film.
 The actress however clarified to the media before release that the film was not based on her life or any other actress's life.
 The success of the Hindi film, The Dirty Picture (2011), which was based on the same theme, created extra publicity for the film.
-Impressed with Sonia's performance during the shoot, Rajkrishna signed her on for his next film too, titled Achchamenna with Jithan Ramesh, but the film eventually did not materialise.
+Nicole was to supposed to shoot for the film for ten days but she stayed for twenty days at the insistentece of the film crew, out of which she only shot for five days.